Harxxki/soundcloud-artwork-getter/README.md

 # SoundCloud Artwork Getter

-Chrome Extention for Getting Artwork from SoundCloud.
+A Chrome extension for getting artwork (cover art) from SoundCloud.

+## Install

+## Features

+- Simple and Fast
+- Clicking on the extension icon will copy the artwork of the currently open track to the clipboard.

+## Demo